 I'm going to add in an inexpensive greenery to surround the flower heads.
 Leather leaf fern is a standard product at every flower shop and is very reasonably priced.
-Unfortunately, many wholesale farms require that you purchase an outrageous amount of greenery before they ship.
-I like to mix and match different varieties of greens and flowers.
-If I ordered the minimums, it would require an lot more flowers than I need.

 You can usually remove the bottom two to four lateral branches and set them aside to use in boutonnieres, corsages or centerpieces.
 The tip portion is what you need to create a foliage collar around this hand tied bridal bouquet.

 Here I am removing the bottom leaves.

 You can see that only the top portion of the leather leaf is what is going to be place against the base of the flower heads.